 Installing a mosaic tile backsplash is usually a simple task.
-However, a lot of people are not sure on what to do when you have an electrical outlet on the wall.
+However, many people are not sure what to do when you have an electrical outlet on the wall.
 In this tutorial, we're going to show you how to install mosaic tiles around electrical outlets.
 Make sure to measure your backsplash before.

 Before we start, here are some things that you will need to install your mosaic tiles around an electrical outlet:

-• A hard surfaces where you can cut the tile over
+- Hard surfaces - where you can cut the tile over

-Safety is always important.
-So make sure that you have turned the power off on the area you will work in.
-To make sure there is no risk, use the voltage detector on the electrical outlets.
+So make sure that you have turned the power off on the area you will be working.
+To make sure there is no risk, use the electrical tester on the electrical outlets.
 You should have no voltage at all on the outlet before you start to work.

-Now that everything is clear and you have a safe environment to work in, grab the screwdriver and remove the cover plate from the outlet.
+Now that everything is clear and you have a safe environment to work in, grab the screwdriver and remove the outlet's cover plate.

 Now, let's work on the tile installation.
 Start your tile installation from the left bottom or right bottom of the area you plan to tile.
 Where you start is up to you (as long as you start from the bottom).
 Keep installing the sheets until you get close to the outlet.